Dependency Ratio Definition

-Dependency ratio is defined as the ratio of the population comprising of the age group that consists of people in non-working age to the population that comprises of the working-age group.
+Dependency ratio is defined as the ratio of the population comprising the people of non-working age to the working-age group.
 At times it is also called the total dependency ratio.
-The age group mentioned in the definition of dependency ratio is generally considered as:
+The age between 15 to 64 is considered the working age and 0-14 and above 65 is considered non-working age as per the definition of dependency ratio.

 Depending upon the data sample, these age groups can vary.
-For example, it is possible that in a country, people below the age of 18 years are not allowed to work.
-In that case, the age group of 15 to 18 years will also be considered as non-working age.
+For example, it is possible that people below the age of 18 years are not allowed to work in a country.
+In that case, the age group of 15 to 18 will also be considered a non-working age.

-- High Dependency (Say above ‘1’): It indicates that people belonging to the working-age group as well as the whole economy are under burden as they need to support the aging population.
+- High Dependency (Say above '1'): It indicates that people belonging to the working-age group and the whole economy are under burden as they need to support the aging population.

 - Low Dependency (Say below ‘1’): It is beneficial for the economy as the population in the working-age group is in the majority.

-Assume that a country a population of 1,000 people which are classified by age as follows:
+Assume that a country has a population of 1,000 people, which are classified by age as follows:

 - Under the age of 15 years: 250 people